baccigalupi/CalOrders/README.md

 j.
 Used an iterative approach, where feedback informed subsequent work or versions of the prototype; | [OnCore's Agile Methodology](https://github.com/OncoreLLC/CalOrders/wiki/Agile-Methodolgy)
 k.
 Created a prototype that works on multiple devices, and presents a responsive design |[Responsive Application Design](https://github.com/OncoreLLC/CalOrders/wiki/Responsive-Application-Design)
 l.
 Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.) | [Technologies](https://github.com/OncoreLLC/CalOrders/wiki/Modern-and-Open-Source-Technologies)
 m.
-Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service(PaaS) provider, and indicated which provider they used | [Application Service Deployment](https://github.com/OncoreLLC/CalOrders/wiki/Environments)
+Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service(PaaS) provider, and indicated which provider they used | We deployed the prototype to the Azure PaaS provider, please see section 3 of the [DevOps Wiki] (https://github.com/OncoreLLC/CalOrders/wiki/Environments) for details.
 n.
 Developed automated unit tests for their code |[Automated Testing](https://github.com/OncoreLLC/CalOrders/wiki/Automated-Testing)
 o.
-Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider | [Continuous Integration and Automated Testing](https://github.com/OncoreLLC/CalOrders/wiki/Environments)
+Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider | We used [Jenkins](http://calorderstest.oncorellc.com/jenkins/) for CI and automated testing, please see section 1 on the [DevOps Wiki] (https://github.com/OncoreLLC/CalOrders/wiki/Environments) on the Jenkins Pipeline
 p.
-Setup or used configuration management | [Configuration Management](https://github.com/OncoreLLC/CalOrders/wiki/Environments)
+Setup or used configuration management | All code, configuration and documentation artifacts were managed in our [GitHub Repository](https://github.com/OncoreLLC/CalOrders)
 q.
-Setup or used continuous monitoring | [Continuous Monitoring](https://github.com/OncoreLLC/CalOrders/wiki/Environments)
+Setup or used continuous monitoring | We used AppDymanics SaaS for monitoring [Continuous Monitoring](https://paid127.saas.appdynamics.com)
 r.
-Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization) | [Application Container Deployment](https://github.com/OncoreLLC/CalOrders/wiki/Environments)
+Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization) | We are using Docker, please see section 2 on the [DevOps Wiki] (https://github.com/OncoreLLC/CalOrders/wiki/Environments)
 s.
-Provided sufficient documentation to install and run their prototype on another machine and | [Setup and Deployment](https://github.com/OncoreLLC/CalOrders/wiki/Environments)
+Provided sufficient documentation to install and run their prototype on another machine | please see section 6 on the [DevOps Wiki] (https://github.com/OncoreLLC/CalOrders/wiki/Environments)
 t.
 Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge | [Software Licensing](https://github.com/OncoreLLC/CalOrders/wiki/Software-Licensing)

 ## [US Digital Services Playbook](https://github.com/OncoreLLC/CalOrders/wiki/Addressing-U.S.-Digital-Services-Playbook-Plays)